GovReady/compliancekbs/README.md

 YAML schema
 -----------

+YAML files describe either documents or roles.

 ### document

-Each YAML file describes a document.
+A YAML file may describe a document.
 Documents have the following fields:

 `id`: An identifier for this document unique within the GovReady Compliance Knowledge Base.
 This `id` is used within term references (see below) to refer to this document from other documents.
 Therefore if an `id` is ever changed, it must also be changed in *all* other documents that refer to this document.